My beautiful new Drusy ring. Thank you so much, Robindira.

 I'm a Capricorn, for those of you who did not know that already... and here's what I found out about my sign...

+Capricorns are ambitious, hard working and never lose sight of their goals.
+While the pragmatic Capricorn's "one step at a time" approach to getting things done may not be all that interesting, it usually delivers results.
+It is not uncommon for Capricorns to be arrogant and overbearing while on their march to success.
+Of course they will rationalize their behavior by saying a domineering nature is a trait of a born leader.
+Capricorns are industrious and detail oriented.
+They are not ones to take risks, which means they often have to wait for success.
+Being patient and confident they will succeed, the wait for glory is no problem for them.
 Capricorns are traditionalist to the point of often seeming a bit stiff and out of sync.
 They are not ones to wander far from home or chase wild dreams.
 They are rational and never have bursts of emotions.
 Sometimes they can be a bit greedy, but their devotion to work and family offsets this easily.
 Although their ambition may seem limitless, Capricorns never resort to cheating to succeed.
-When success does come to them, they find it very fulfilling, because they attained it their way.
+When success does come to them, they find it very fulfilling, because they attained it their way. |

-In a relationship, Capricorns are a slow starters, but prove to be explosive performers and long-lasting, loyal companions.
-They are quite skilled with people, once they overcome their initial reserve.
+The Capricorn In Love: In a relationship, Capricorns are a slow starters, but prove to be explosive performers and long-lasting, loyal companions.
+They are quite skilled with people, once they overcome their initial reserve. |

 I feel like this describes me pretty well, except I wouldn't say that I am "not one to wander far from home"...
 I love adventures, and I love traveling and I'm not afraid to try new things.
 And I don't think that I am "stiff and out of sync"...
 I loved the last paragraph, gosh that is really just totally me.
 Oh well, at least I'm not an aquarius... thank goodness I was born six weeks premature!